DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 - The `initialValue` for the card.
 If not specified this will default to zero.
 - If applicable, the validity period of the card.
 This is specified by stating either or both of `startDate` and `expires` parameters.
+- A set of `metadata` to record any significant information you would like to retain with respect to the issuance of this card, e.g. the order and transaction IDs if the card is being purchased.

 From the response of this call, you need to retain the `cardId` which is necessary for the following call.

+Here is an example of a gift card:

+- **Program ID:** <ID of the Consumer Gift Cards Program>
+- **Card Initial Value:** $50
+- **Card Start Date:** Aug 1st, 2017
+- **Card Expiry Date:** Oct 1st, 2017
+- **Metadata:** order ID: <order ID for the card purchase>, transaction ID: <credit card transaction ID for the purchase>

 ### Retrieve the Code